Building a future grounded in respect

 Requests for borrowing objects for museum exhibits are considered on a case-by-case basis.
 We cannot lend objects to individuals.

-Will you identify my object?
+Will you identify my belonging?

 Our staff is able to answer questions and provide information on a time-available basis.
 For more details about identification and how to prepare to have something identified, see the Burke Museum Object Identification Request page.